CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 Create and end-point to post a new reservation to `/reservations/`.

 - insert into
-- create the enpoint from scratch
+- create the endpoint from scratch

 ### Exercise